 GeneCards Summary for SLC12A2 Gene

-SLC12A2 (Solute Carrier Family 12 (Sodium/Potassium/Chloride Transporter), Member 2) is a Protein Coding gene.
-Diseases associated with SLC12A2 include arachnoid cysts and hypothalamic hamartomas.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include sodium:potassium:chloride symporter activity.
-An important paralog of this gene is SLC12A3.
+SLC12A2 (Solute Carrier Family 12 Member 2) is a Protein Coding gene.
+Diseases associated with SLC12A2 include Basosquamous Carcinoma and Metatypical Basal Cell Carcinoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ca, cAMP and Lipid Signaling.
+GO annotations related to this gene include cation:chloride symporter activity and sodium:potassium:chloride symporter activity.
+An important paralog of this gene is SLC12A1.

 UniProtKB/Swiss-Prot for SLC12A2 Gene